Compare personal loans for “fair” credit scores

 How does my credit score affect my application?

-The lowest rates on the market – and therefore the cheapest loans – are reserved for those with excellent credit.
+The lowest rates on the market – and therefore the cheapest loans – are only accessible to people with excellent credit.
 Applicants with fair credit may be offered personalised (higher) rates or may need to apply to specialist lenders.

-What types of loans are available to those with a fair credit score?
+What types of loans are available to fair credit scores?